The sustainability of resilience in older persons

 Latest news

-• A new Dutch factsheet is out, explaining the key findings of the project in a brief and visually attractive way,
+- Read the Dutch factsheet, summarizing the key findings of the project in a brief and visually attractive way

 Project summary